So, you’re sick of your corporate job and have the itch to join a fast-paced startup. Fantastic!

 Now what?
 Well, most of that recently raised money comes from venture capital firms.
 And aside from money, the partners at venture capital firms typically bring a wealth of connections that they leverage to help their companies.
 If VC partners introduce a talented person (that’s you!) to one of the companies they’ve invested in, it’s definitely a feather in their cap and part of their “value added.”
 So they already have incentive to help someone like you.

 Of course, VCs are busy people and not terribly likely to respond to cold inquiries.
-So, you'll need to have the relationships within the startup community that will help you get introduced to these folks.
-If you don’t yet have these relationships, Keen IO offers some great tips for building out your network in the startup world.
+So, you’ll need to have the relationships within the startup community that will help you get introduced to these folks.

 And don’t forget the company founders!
 After all, they are going to ultimately make the decision as to whether you’re hiring material.
 But you need to stand out from the crowd (like this guy who scored an awesome job at Foursquare) and really show that you’re passionate about the company to get their attention.